Evermore Genealogy

 Addie McKenney married Samuel McWhirt about 1881 and settles on the Osage Reserve.
 She had been boarded at one time with these McWhirts whose profession was building houses for Indians in trade for horses.
 The McWhirts also married into the Big Heart and Strike Axe Osage families.

 In 1887 the Spoonamores finally marry into the Roy Ioway/Osage line descended from Pagrachena and Jean Baptiste Roy.
-In 1889 the Partelows finally marry into the Roy Ioway/Osage line descended from Pagrachena and Jean Baptiste Roy.

 In 1887 G. W. McKenney Sr. had remarried again, a young woman from Tennessee, and they disappear for several decades into Oklahoma, family believes it was in the Cherokee area.
 G. W. McKenney Jr. lives on the Osage Reserve and over in Kay County until 1900 when he finally settles in Chautauqua County for good.

-The Ioway Frank Murphy family, related to the Partelows/Roys/Spoonamores, moves to Cedar Vale in Chautauqua and is living amongst the Choteaus, Revards, Fullers and Moncravies.
+The Ioway Frank Murphy family, related to the Roys/Spoonamores, moves to Cedar Vale in Chautauqua and is living amongst the Choteaus, Revards, Fullers and Moncravies.
 Frank Murphy is married to Amy Moncrovie, daughter of Elizabeth Loise and granddaughter of Mary Jane Barada who has moved to Chautauqua and will die there.
 The Fullers are descended from Mary Jane Barada as well.

 Then in 1920 Laura Mae Revelette (granddaughter of Mary Louise Roy, sister of John Baptiste who married Pagrachena) is living next to my McKenneys in Chautauqua.
 Her husband, a Choctaw/Chahta, is mayor.
 Interestingly, my G. W. McKenney Jr. is given a little while later in a news article as having been mayor of Chautauqua.
 His half-brother lived in Mississippi, the McKenneys were going to visit and the the paper was reporting on the pending visit.
 He never was a mayor of Chautauqua and I wonder if perhaps a story had been told of his being related to a mayor instead and this was mixed up.
 It occurred to me this was possible after seeing this census.
 (Laura’s brother lived around the McKenneys for a couple of decades.)